CSCfi/pebbles/doc/source/index.rst

 Group owner documentation
 =========================

-Documentation relevant to group owners and managers is gathered under :doc:`group_owners_guide`
+Documentation relevant to workspace owners and managers is gathered under :doc:`workspace_owners_guide`

 Administrators and Developers
 =============================